 Taggun is a bootstrapped company.
-I don’t have funding from investors, but I have the freedom to decide and prioritise things I see fits.
+We don’t need funding from investors, so we have the freedom to set priorities for ourselves.
 Here are my thoughts about Priority: People, Process, Product and Profit, in that order.

 A good process is defined at the company level and fine-tuned for each functioning team.
 A bad process is defined at company level and expects everyone to follow the process to the tee.
 A good process focuses on routines and system.
 A bad process focuses on targets and goals.
 A good process starts with why.
 A bad process starts with how.
 A good process develops organically over long period of time.
 A bad process is static and refuses to adapt to change.
 A good process allows room for errors.
 A bad process leaves no room for errors.
 A good process takes advantage of available resources and tools to be effective.
 A bad process requests for more budgets and resources to be effective.
 A good process is measured and the result is then reviewed internally by the team to improve.
 A bad process is measured and the result is then published externally for vanity purposes.